You can get a personal pension whether you're employed, self-employed or out of work as long as you are:

 The annuitant selects a rate of increase and the income will rise each year by the chosen percentage.
 Some life offices now offer an annuity where the performance is linked to some extent to either a unit linked or with profits fund to give exposure to equities and hopefully increase returns.

-You can't access your pension savings until you retire.
-Under the current rules, even if you retire early, you are not able to claim your pension before the age of 55.
-Also, the amount of pension income provided by your retirement fund will depend on a number of factors, including investment returns and annuity rates when you retire
+The amount of pension income provided by your retirement fund will depend on a number of factors, including age, investment returns and annuity rates when you retire

 Independant Financial Advisor